abasadpour/UrgencyDDMonSpecies/README.md

 ## Python and PyDDM
 To fit models, PyDDM package 0.7.0 must be installed.

-For each species, the code for fitting urgency DDM is included within Human, Monkey, and rat folders.
+For each species, the code for fitting time-variant urgency DDM is included within Human, Monkey, and rat folders.
 ## MATLAB codes
 To run MATLAB codes, Python should be configured for MATLAB.